|

 Instead I want to suggest that “layers of resistance” might

-acceptance” (even though it is consistently called layers of resistance
+(even though it is consistently called layers of resistance throughout the

-to resistance for a moment – or perhaps I should say insufficient acceptance,
+resistance for a moment – or perhaps I should say insufficient acceptance, we

-we have the following extracted from another field; There are no resistant clients, only
+have the following extracted from another field; There are no resistant clients, only inflexible

 to suggest here that insufficient acceptance, especially the last layer, is